In The Name of The Rose

 The project involved over five years of research and can be considered as the definitive record of Intelligence Corps casualties.
 It also includes those members of the Intelligence Corps (India), Burma Intelligence Corps, and the East African and West African Intelligence Corps who died on active service in World War II.
 The manuscript was completed in 2005 and copies are held in the Military Intelligence Museum archive.

-In 2006, as part of the redevelopment of the Museum, the Museum Trustees commissioned Heritage Multimedia Ltd to design and produce a multi-screen, interactive display version of 'In the Name of the Rose' to provide a suitable display commemorating our casualties that would also be a valuable research tool for relatives and researchers.
-The display was completed in 2007.
+In 2006, as part of the redevelopment of the Museum, the Museum Trustees commissioned Heritage Multimedia Ltd to design and produce an interactive display version of 'In the Name of the Rose' to provide a suitable display commemorating our casualties that would also be a valuable research tool for relatives and researchers.

 Searches can be made via name or area of operations and the information available, although varying from individual to individual, typically includes details of birth, education, qualifications, military career and finally the circumstances leading to the individual's death; where available photographs of the casualty, or others relating to his/her career, are included.
 The database is constantly updated to include new information on each casualty as it becomes available.